TengNg/task-manager/README.md

 Task Manager application built with MERN stack and Socket.io (come with drag and drop lists/cards, chats, notes, history tracking, and simple keybindings...).

-> Inspired by Trello - my favorite tool for daily work.
+> Inspired by Trello - my favorite tool for daily work & side projects.

 > I want to build something like it but modify some stuff to fit my taste.